Bandwidth-Samples/voice-gather-csharp/README.md

 * `/callbacks/gatherCallback` Hit once the gather has been completed
 * `/callbacks/callAnsweredCallback` Hit once the phone call is answered
 * `/callbacks/callDisconnectCallback` Hit if the phone call is disconnected
+* `/callbacks/callInitiatedCallback` Hit when the phone call is initiated
+* `/callbacks/callStatusCallback` Hit to log the call status

 ## Ngrok